Oncology

 To achieve this, we seek cooperation with scientists, doctors, nurses and other healthcare professionals, as well as with governments, healthcare insurers, and patient organisations.

 We continuously seek dialogue and continue to exchange current insights and experiences in relation to cancer.
-This is fertile ground for all types of innovative and inspiring ideas, both to innovate care and optimise the quality of patients’ lives and survival.
+This is fertile ground for all types of innovative and inspiring ideas, both to innovate care and optimize the quality of patients’ lives and survival.

 We stimulate and facilitate our employees to continue exploring, refining, and realising their most valuable ideas, together with all the partners who are just as driven to beat cancer.